BailFacile/laravel-challenge/README.md

 #### Documents

 Design a system where users can own different types of documents, each document having a specific document type.
-Documents can usually be updated until they are esigned or sent via post.
+Documents can be updated until they are esigned or sent via post.
 #### Available DocumentTypes

 | Name | Slug | Format | Can be esigned | Can be sent via email | Can be sent via post | Can be updated